 Mission: SaleCycle's mantra is simple: 'Love What You Do' - Our team, work ethic and company culture is set around doing everything we can to ensure our clients are successful.

 Our mission is to inspire, shape and ...

-I have been working at SaleCycle full-time (More than 3 years)
+I have been working at SaleCycle full-time (Less than a year)

 I applied online.
 The process took 2+ weeks.
 I interviewed at SaleCycle (Durham, England) in March 2015.

 The interview process felt really relaxed and there was no pressure while at the same time being really organised and fluid.
 The interview was great and I was put at my ease quickly.
 The turn around time for the decision was really fast and the communication between offer and starting date was excellent.

 Want to know what the best thing about working at SaleCycle is?
 Here it from the man himself our CEO.

 SaleCycle New York opened their doors in July, and are an office dedicated to Sales for our Americas region.

 Located just off Penn Station, and an office made up of both Sales Development Representatives and Business Development Managers this office is set to double in size over the upcoming months.